When Life Gives You Lemons…You Know What Comes Next

 CHARLESTON, S.C.
-(WCBD)- 16 rounds of cancer treatments…but that won’t stop her from spreading sunshine, rainbows and a few unicorns.
+(WCBD)- She’s had 16 rounds of cancer treatments…but that won’t stop her from spreading sunshine, rainbows and a few unicorns.

 Her positivity and light is simply contagious.
 Watch the video and you’ll see.